ranit57/Agentic-AI-based-RAG-chatbot-Document-Analyzer/README.md

     - Improve prompt templates and retrieval rules in the `app/` code

     License & Contact
-    - This repository does not include a license file.
-Add `LICENSE` if you want to open-source it (MIT recommended).
     - Project owner: `ranit57` — ranitpal57@gmail.com